marijnh/Eloquent-JavaScript/09_regexp.md

-Parentheses can be used to limit the part of the pattern that the pipe operator applies to, and you can put multiple such operators next to each other to express a choice between more than two patterns.
+Parentheses can be used to limit the part of the pattern that the pipe operator applies to, and you can put multiple such operators next to each other to express a choice between more than two alternatives.

 ## The mechanics of matching

+{{index ["regular expression", matching], [matching, algorithm], searching}}

+Conceptually, when you use `exec` or `test` the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string, then from the second character, and so on until it finds a match or reaches the end of the string.
+It'll either return the first match that can be found or fail to find any match at all.

 {{index ["regular expression", matching], [matching, algorithm]}}

-Regular expressions can be thought of as ((flow diagram))s.
+To do the actual matching, the engine treats a regular expression something like a ((flow diagram)).
 This is the diagram for the livestock expression in the previous example:

 {{figure {url: "img/re_pigchickens.svg", alt: "Visualization of /\\b\\d+ (pig|cow|chicken)s?\\b/"}}}

 {{index traversal}}

-Our expression matches a string if we can find a path from the left side of the diagram to the right side.
+Our expression matches if we can find a path from the left side of the diagram to the right side.
 We keep a current position in the string, and every time we move through a box, we verify that the part of the string after our current position matches that box.

-So if we try to match `"the 3 pigs"` with our regular expression, our progress through the flow chart would look like this:
+So if we try to match `"the 3 pigs"` from position 4, our progress through the flow chart would look like this:

  - At position 4, there is a word ((boundary)), so we can move past the first box.